Clearwater Marine Aquarium: PJ

 PJ (short for Panama Junior, because she has the same hearing problem as former resident Panama) was a female Atlantic bottlenose dolphin who was rescued in August 2018.
 At approximately 51 years old, she was the oldest of the rescued dolphins at CMA.
 PJ was found in shallow water in Old Tampa Bay.
 Although she recovered well, she was deemed unreleasable due to numerous medical issues, including hearing and vision loss, worn teeth, and arthritis.
-She lived together with Hope.
-In October 2022 PJ died of natural causes at the age of 51.
+She first lived together with Hope and Winter and later with Hope and Apollo.
+In October 2022, PJ died of natural causes at the age of 51.

 Hemingway

-Hemingway is a male Atlantic bottlenose dolphin who was found stranded at Fiesta Key, Florida in 2019.
+Hemingway was a male Atlantic bottlenose dolphin who was found stranded at Fiesta Key, Florida in 2019.
 After receiving treatment at SeaWorld, he was transferred to the Clearwater Marine Aquarium.
-Hemingway, who is estimated to be 26 years old, became a permanent resident at CMA due to health issues and hearing loss.
+Hemingway became a permanent resident at CMA due to health issues and hearing loss.
+He lived together with Nicholas and also met Apollo.
+He died in January 2023 at the estimated age of 37.

 Apollo

-Apollo is a male Atlantic bottlenose dolphin who was found stranded at Playalinda, Florida in May 2021.
+Apollo was a male Atlantic bottlenose dolphin who was found stranded at Playalinda, Florida, in May 2021.
 He was transported to SeaWorld for rehabilitation because he was thin and had parasites on his dorsal fin, pectoral fins, and fluke at the time of his rescue.
 During a hearing test administered by the National Marine Mammal Foundation, it was discovered that Apollo suffered from hearing loss.
 In December 2021, he was transferred to the Clearwater Marine Aquarium and became a permanent resident there.
-At approximately 2 years old, he is currently the youngest of the rescued dolphins at CMA.
+At approximately 2 years old, he was the youngest of the resident dolphins at CMA.
+Apollo was first introduced to PJ and Hope and later met Hemingway and Nicholas, as well as Izzy.
+He died in June 2023 at the age of 4 due to hydrocephalus.

-Rex and Rudolph
+Rex

-Rex and Rudolph are the aquarium's first rough-toothed dolphins.
-Rudolph is a juvenile male who stranded off Sanibel Island in late 2019.
-He became a permanent resident because he did not have the hearing range required for echolocation.
-Rex was discovered on St. George Island in April 2019; he is about 5–7 years old.
-Because of significant hearing loss, Rex eventually became a permanent resident at the Clearwater Marine Aquarium.
+Rex was one of the aquarium's first rough-toothed dolphins.
+He was discovered on St. George Island in April 2019; he was about 5 to 7 years old.
+Because of significant hearing loss, Rex became a permanent resident at the aquarium and lived with Rudolph, the aquarium's other rough-toothed dolphin at the time.
+Rex died in March 2023.